RichardPinheiro/gobarber-backend/README.md

 ## 💻 Project

-Developers Radar is a project that aims to connect developers close to you who work with the same technologies.
+GoBarber is a barber shop scheduling project.

 ## 💻 To run this project